Need assistance in choosing the right insurance plan?

 • A client may be considered a U.S. resident for tax purposes based on their time in the U.S. under the substantial presence test, which should be applied annually.

 • To ensure that taxpayers meet the substantial presence test for visa categories such as H1B, L1, and others, individuals must be physically present in the United States for a minimum of 31 days in the present year and a total of 183 days over the current year and the two preceding years.
+This count involves all day’s present in the current year, 1/3rd of the days before the current year, and 1/6th of the days in the year before that.

-Who Must Comply with FATCA?
+Who must comply with FATCA?

 U.S. taxpayers must file Form 8938 if their financial assets total USD 50,000 or more, whether in a bank account or various financial investments.
 Exceptions include assets held in a U.S. branch of a foreign organisation or a foreign branch of a U.S. organisation.

+1. Foreign Institutions Foreign Financial Institutions (FFI) and Non-Financial Foreign (NFFE) entities must comply with FATCA, revealing the details of U.S. citizens holding accounts and the connected asset values to the IRS or the FATCA Intergovernmental Agreement (IGA).
+FFIs that fail to comply with the IRS regulations face exclusion from the U.S. market and a tax penalty of 30% of any withheld payment.
+These withheld payments include income generated from banks' U.S. financial assets, such as dividends, interest, and frequent profits.
 FFIs and NFFEs featuring FATCA compliance are required to report annually.
 They must disclose each account holder's name, address, and Tax Identification Number (TIN), fulfilling U.S. citizen criteria.
 Additionally, they need to provide the account number, account balance, and details of any deposits and withdrawals for the year.

+2. Individual Taxpayers Living Abroad If you live abroad and are married, filing jointly, you must file Form 8938 if your specified foreign financial assets exceed USD 400,000 on the last day of the taxation year or USD 600,000 at any time during the year.
 This applies even if only one of you resides abroad.
 For unmarried individuals, file if the total value of your specified foreign financial assets is more than USD 200,000 on the last day of the taxation year or more than USD 300,000 at any time throughout the year.

-If you live in the U.S., you need to fill out Form 8938 if:
+3. Individual Taxpayers Living in the United States If you live in the U.S., you need to fill out Form 8938 if:

 • You are single, and your foreign monetary assets exceed USD 50,000 at the end of the taxation year or USD 75,000 any time throughout the year.